Tayyar Mehmed Pasha

-Tayyar Mehmed Pasha (died 24 December 1638) was an Albanian Ottoman grand vizier.
+Tayyar Mehmed Pasha (died 24 December 1638) was an Ottoman grand vizier.
 His epithet Tayyar means "flying", referring to his speed in military operations.

 Early years

-Mehmet was born to Uçar Mustafa Pasha in Ladik, near the Black Sea.
+Mehmed was born to Uçar Mustafa Pasha in Ladik, near the Black Sea.
 He worked under Nasuh Pasha as his kethüda (chamberlain).
 After the death of Osman II, he joined the rebellious forces of Abaza Mehmet, but during the battle of Kayseri in 1624, he changed sides and was appointed as the beylerbey (high governor) of Diyarbakır (in modern southeast Turkey).

 As grand vizier

-During the campaign of sultan Murat IV for Baghdad (see Ottoman–Safavid War (1623–1639)), he was tasked with guarding Mosul.
+During the campaign of sultan Murad IV for Baghdad (see Ottoman–Safavid War (1623–1639)), he was tasked with guarding Mosul.
 But when Bayram Pasha, then grand vizier, died on the way to Baghdad, the sultan appointed Tayyar Mehmed Pasha as the new grand vizier.